rsaavedraf/fxp/README.md

 - 2023-01-08: new version with runtime-modifiable number of bits to use for the frac part.
 Fine-tuned all code, now all tests run with 0 warnings for any chosen number of frac bits.
 Tester checks different nums of frac bits.
-- 2023-01-09: Default number of frac bits is set to 14, which the tester runs last.
+- 2023-01-09: Default number of frac bits is set to 14.
 Beautified tester output organization.
 - 2023-01-11: Using gcc's own built in to count leading zeros.
 Tester program now using long-doubles to better compare different implementations of the operations.
 Thanks to that, a few bugs